z6m/h2m-tool/README.md

 <p>I can't speak on any of their builds and there are known examples (https://x.com/LeafFGC/status/1824708025908859063) of infected files going around.
 Until this whole the stabilizes, I wouldn't recommend running any of them and just asking them for the early access version they built off of.</p>

 <h3 align="center">"I try to connect to a server but it says it's full/it puts me some other random server"</h3>
 People are joining and filling up servers a lot faster than the game itself seems to be able to visibly update the list.
 Combine that with the fact that the browser itself currently only displays 100 servers at a time and that's going to happen sometimes.
+Refresh often when you're looking at the list.

 <h3 align="center">"My server list is empty"</h3>
 Make sure you ran the mod from my tool and not the h2m-mod.exe, set your source to favorites instead of internet.
 If you get an error fetching servers message you're probably being rate limited from all the scraping.
 Take a break or make your own favourites.json then try again later.